icp4a/ibm-app-designer-samples/DLFlooring/Create the Job Quote App/README.md

 ![alt text](./images/GetQuoteButton.png "Get Quote Button")

 13. Now that the App is fully authored, press the Preview button in the top right corner to try it out.
 14. Once you are happy with how the app is running, return to studio.
 Using the menu on the card, choose Request publish.
-Enter v1 for the snapshot name and complete the dialog so the administrator can publish the app into production.
+Enter v1 for the version (snapshot) name and complete the dialog so the administrator can publish the app into production.

 ![alt text](./images/RequestPublish.png "Request Publish")